-Frequent headaches, facial pain or jaw pain are all signs of a Temporomandibular Joint Disorder (TMD).
+Frequent headaches, facial pain, or jaw pain, are all signs of a Temporomandibular Joint Disorder (TMD).
 Dr. William Harper is one of the few dentists in the Hampton Roads area with the training and experience to treat this complex condition.
 A significant portion of his post-graduate training has been focused on diagnosing and treating TMJ disorders.

 What Is TMJ?

-TMJ stands for Temporomandibular Joint, the small joint located in front of your ears which controls the opening and closing of the mouth.
+TMJ stands for Temporomandibular Joint, the small joint located in front of your ears that controls the opening and closing of the mouth.
 TMJ is also used as a general term to describe Temporomandibular Disorder, a condition in which the jaw joints or teeth do not fit together properly.

-When the teeth aren’t properly aligned and the temporomandibular joints (TMJ) don’t operate smoothly, it can create tension, pressure and ultimately pain in the face, head, shoulders and neck.
+When the teeth aren’t properly aligned, and the temporomandibular joints (TMJ) don’t operate smoothly, it can create tension, pressure, and ultimately pain in the face, head, shoulders, and neck.
 In almost all cases, a TMJ disorder will cause tooth wear and may contribute to tooth decay (cavities) and/or periodontal (gum) disease.

 Common Symptoms Of TMJ Disorder

 - Frequent headaches, often occurring in the morning